 I WITNESSED the Lord's hand moving with power in this place on Friday last.
 It was densely crowded with poor people belonging to the Wynds of Glasgow.
 Two or three of us had spoken, and Mr McColl requested all to leave except the anxious, of whom we saw not a few.
 Suddenly one poor woman in the centre aisle threw up her arms and screamed "Mercy, mercy, oh, for mercy."
 Her cries were truly frightful, and although immediately a psalm was proposed and sung, in order to still the people and drown her cries, you heard her shrieks pealing over the voices of that great crowd.
 Then from a different quarter arose the wails of another, and another, and another.
 Oh, it was a bitter, bitter scene.
 I heard no cry uttered by a man, but I could see the sternly-compressed lips of some men, and as I and others endeavoured, in various parts of the building, to minister to the anxious, it pleased God to move with power evidently amongst both men and women.
 Those who were screaming were removed into vestries and other places by the office-bearers, and the work then went on calmly and blessedly.
 Not a few, I believe, found rest in Jesus that night.

 This was written by Mr Furlong in the 'Revival' newspapers.
+(I do not know if this is the same meeting as the one above)

 In the Wynd Church, on Wednesday evening, Mr Hammond read the following note from a lady who, in leaving a meeting in the Queen's Rooms, was urged to remain and decide.
 At first she laughed and refused, but at length returned with her husband to the inquirers' meeting.